Top Choice for

 Q: Does it matter who files for divorce first?

 In Texas, the person who files first for divorce doesn’t necessarily have an “advantage” over their spouse.
 However, there are some possible benefits to being the first to file.
-For example, if you and your spouse are separated and reside in different counties, filing first means you determine which county it’s filed in.
-Additionally, if you have concerns about your children’s safety, child support, or potentially hidden assets, taking the step to file first could help you to get temporary orders protecting your child or any assets.
+For example, you may want to file first and serve your spouse with a Standing Order if you are concerned they may negatively affect your insurance coverage or limit your access to credit. actions to affect your insurance coverage, canceling your credit card, you may want to file first so that you can if you and your spouse are separated and reside in different counties, filing first means you determine which county it’s filed in.
+Additionally, if you have concerns about your children’s safety, child support, or potentially hidden assets, taking the step to file first could help you get temporary orders protecting your child or any assets.

 Q: What happens if a business is involved in the divorce?

-If you and your soon-to-be ex own a business together, then it’s generally considered as a property of the marriage that must be divided during the divorce.
+If you and your soon-to-be ex started a business during your marriage,own a business together, then it’s generally considered as a property of the marriage that must be divided during the divorce.
 There are three different ways that this is typically divided in a Texas divorce.
 One option is co-ownership, where both spouses continue to own the business after the divorce.
 This works best in an amicable divorce.
 But if you don’t see yourself continuing to work alongside your ex, one of the other options may be best.
 One of these is to sell the business and divide the proceeds.
 Alternatively, if one of the parties has enough assets, he or she could buy out the business at an agreed-upon price and take full ownership of it.
-A professional appraiser may be needed to determine the value of the business.
+In case of divorces involving family businesses, a professional appraiser may be needed to determine the value of the business.

 Q: What if you have children – how is custody divided?

 The state prefers joint custody arrangements after a divorce so that children maintain meaningful relationships with both parents.
 Texas law presumes that parents should be joint managing conservators over children they have together.
-This means that both parents are involved in the decision-making process for things like schooling, religion, medical care, etc. However, the best interest of the child comes first.
-The courts can grant sole custody to one parent if there’s evidence that’s the best option for the child.
-Otherwise, one of the following arrangements is typically granted: joint legal custody (where the child has a primary residence with one parent and visits the other), or shared custody (where the child has two residences and lives with each parent at least 35% of the year).
-There is a third, and a less common option called split custody (when there are at least two children, and each parent is awarded full custody of at least one of them).
+This means that both parents are involved in the decision-making process for things like schooling, religion, medical care, etc. However, the best interests of the child come first.
+The courts can grant sole custody to one parent if there’s evidence that’s the best in the best inter option for the child.
+Otherwise, one of the following arrangements is typically granted: joint legal custody (where the child has a primary residence with one parent and visits the other) or shared custody (where the child has two residences and lives with each parent at least 35% of the year).
+There is a third and less common option called split custody (when there are at least two children, and each parent is awarded full custody of at least one of them).

 Q: What factors determine custody in a divorce?

-The judge will consider a number of factors to determine custody in a divorce.
+The primary consideration for conservatorship (what most refer to as custody) is the best interest of the children.
+The judge will consider a number of factors to determine the best in a divorce.
 The wishes of the parents and the children are taken into consideration as well as the age of the children, each of the parents’ living situations, and their relationship with the children prior to the divorce.
 If there is a history of domestic abuse, substance abuse, mental illness, or other factors that could be harmful to the children, this will also be taken into consideration.

 Get Help Today